Commissioning Hard Edge glass art explained

 Glass Art by Linda

-Maybe you want a similar geometric design, but in a particular distinct colour scheme?
+Or maybe you want a similar geometric design to something you've seen, but in a particular distinct colour scheme?

-You’re encouraged to talk to the artist by sending photos, links and examples of what you like, or show examples of ornaments, paintings or contemporary art works you already own.
+You’re encouraged to share with Linda by sending photos, links and examples of what you like, or show examples of ornaments, paintings or contemporary art works you already own.
 Or perhaps the wall or area where you’d like to display your Hard Edge glass art piece?

-You’ll receive further samples until you’re completely happy.
+You’ll receive further images until you’re completely happy.

-Once palette and design are approved, you’ll receive a final colour pdf, which you can print out to try on your own wall if you like.
+Once palette and design are approved, you’ll receive a final colour image, which you may print out to try on your own wall if you wish.

-You can now approve Design, Colours and Size of Work, confident it’s going to be perfect.
+You can now confidently approve Design, Colours and Size of Work, knowing it’s going to be perfect.

-This is all done through email, or Etsy messages.
+This is all done through email, WhatsApp or Instagram messaging.

 The project now moves to the Production stage - making your Hard Edge glass art piece.